Black and White Cherry Brownies Recipe

-If you are a brownie lover and a cherry lover, this Black and White Cherry Brownies recipe will knock your socks off.
-It’s gooey, rich, and chocolatey, with sweet giant cherries, all mixed together.
+If you are a brownie lover and a cherry lover, this Black and White Cherry Brownies recipe is gooey, and rich, with sweet giant cherries mixed together.

 Your guests may beat down your door the following day to get access to the leftovers (if you have any!) of this amazing recipe I’m sharing today!